grafana/xk6-dashboard/README.md

 > Note apostrophe (`'`) characters around the `--out` parameter!
 You should use it for escape `&` characters from shell (or use backslash before `&` characters).

-The following paremeters are recognized:
+The following parameters are recognized:

 parameter | description
 ----------|------------
-host      | Hostname or IP address for HTTP endpoint (default: "", empty, listen on all interfaces) port      | TCP port for HTTP endoint (default: 5665) ui        | URL of web based UI (default: https://xk6-dashboard.netlify.app/) period    | Event emiting frequency in seconds (default: 10)
+host      | Hostname or IP address for HTTP endpoint (default: "", empty, listen on all interfaces) port      | TCP port for HTTP endpoint (default: 5665) ui        | URL of web based UI (default: https://xk6-dashboard.netlify.app/) period    | Event emitting frequency in seconds (default: 10)

-*You can ommit the `https://` part from the begining of the `ui` parameter since it is the default.*
+*You can omit the `https://` part from the beginning of the `ui` parameter since it is the default.*

 ## UI